Generalized Spectral Coarsening: Related Work

-\paragraph{Simplicial complexes} The computational topology literature addresses simplification of simplicial complexes with a special attention on homology and its preservation.
-Edge collapse, where two vertices are merged, is referred to as a \emph{strong collapse}, with the term \emph{edge collapse} reserved to the removal of edges, while keeping vertices intact.
-The \emph{link condition}~\cite{dey1998topology} is a combinatorial criterion ensuring that homology is preserved while performing strong collapses, with further extensions to applications and persistent homology~\cite{wilkerson2013simplifying,boissonnat2019computing}.
-Edge collapses in the form of edge removals~\cite{boissonnat2020edge,glisse2022swap} is a state-of-the-art method for reducing the size of filtered flag simplicial complexes while preserving their (persistent) homology.
-These methods rarely investigate the spectral properties of the reduced complex, specifically how the kernels of higher dimensional Hodge Laplacians are affected by coarsening operations.
+\paragraph{Simplicial complexes and computational topology} The \emph{link condition}~\cite{dey1998topology} is a combinatorial criterion ensuring that homology is preserved while performing strong collapses (merging vertices as opposed to edge removal), with extended applications and extensions to persistent homology~\cite{wilkerson2013simplifying,boissonnat2019computing}.
+Edge collapses in the form of edge removals~\cite{boissonnat2020edge,glisse2022swap} is a state-of-the-art method for simplifying filtered flag simplicial complexes while preserving their (persistent) homology.
+These methods focus on the dimensionality of the null space (kernel) of the Laplacian.
+They rarely investigate the general spectral profile of the reduced complex.
 Notable exceptions~\cite{osting2017ercomplexes, black2021erquantum,hansen2019ersheaves} apply the method of effective resistances~\cite{spielman2011graph} for coarsening complexes, and cellular sheaves, respectively.

-We propose a quality function that can be used in place of the coarsening cost of Loukas et al~\shortcite{loukas2019graph}, and within the standard mesh-coarsening frameworks~\cite{garland1997surface}.
-Yet, it generalizes spectral coarsening across simplicial complexes with the ability to preserve \emph{multiple} Laplacian operators targeting spectral subspaces of interest.
-This enables coarsening while preserving specific properties captured across Laplacians.~e.g.~low-frequences of the $1$-dimensional Hodge Laplacian localize homology generators (holes) of a simplicial complex (see Figure~\ref{fig:cmplx}).